-Are your kids waking up too early after time change?
+Are your kids waking up too early or late after time change?
 After a time change, it can be so hard to get our kids to get back to a nice sleeping schedule.
 When your kids are waking too early, it can make them tired, cranky and just not very happy kids.
+When they are waking up late, they are running behind, often still sleepy and just not “on their game.”
+Today I’m partnering with the American Academy of Sleep Medicine for this sponsored post to share tips on how to help your child adjust to the time change.

 “Most parents know that sleep is important for children’s wellbeing.
 Adults, and parents in particular, generally value sleep and know too well the way it affects our own emotional well-being when we don’t get enough sleep.
 But how important is sleep to your child’s happiness?